ONykyf/X11Libre-SlackBuild/README.md

 On the other hand, this repository is updated based on its author experience in maintaining XLibre installs on numerous desktops and laptops.
 Convenience and additional features are primary goals.
 Therefore some pull requests submitted but not yet adopted by mainstream, are applied to the source, but only if they proved to be safe and useful.
 Gradually they move to stable and/or master versions, so disappear from patches, and other ones are proposed.
 Examples include options to configure and run multiseat systems or to use legacy nVidia drivers.
 The latter need also `legacy_nvidia_padding` and `legacy_nvidia_340x` confguration options, the second of which is not enabled by default in the official package, but does not hurt, so we enable it as well.

-nVidia legacy proprietary drivers are not included here, but you can get [here](https://github.com/ONykyf/nvidia-340-390-470-580-slackbuilds) slackbuilds with sources for _NVidia 340_, _NVidia 390_, _NVidia 470_, and _NVidia 580_ drivers that has been tested to work nicely with this XLibre install.
+nVidia legacy proprietary drivers are not included here, but you can get [here](https://github.com/ONykyf/nvidia-340-390-470-580-slackbuilds) slackbuilds with sources for _NVidia 340_, _NVidia 390_, _NVidia 470_, and _NVidia 580_ drivers that have been tested to work nicely with this XLibre install.

 Another goal is to provide XLibre for Slackware-15.0 users.